jpdasma/kubectl-exec-all/README.md

 Run a command in all of the containers in a specific resource.

 ## Install
-Copy the exec-all directory inside the `~/.kube/plugins` directory
+Copy the unix directory inside the `~/.kube/plugins` directory

+TODO: Add support for krew plugin manager

 ## Usage